TACC/Lmod/docs/source/080_hierarchy.rst

 Libraries built with one compiler need to be linked with applications with the same compiler version.
-For High Performance Computing there are libraries called Message Passing Interface (MPI) that allow for efficient comunicating between tasks on a distributed memory computer with many processors.
+For High Performance Computing there are libraries called Message Passing Interface (MPI) that allow for efficient communicating between tasks on a distributed memory computer with many processors.
 Parallel libraries and applications must be built with a matching MPI library and compiler.
 To make this discussion clearer, suppose we have the intel compiler version 15.0.1